DevMountain/DevMtn-Node-Introduction/README.md

 ### Summary

-In this step we will create the basic outline of our server in a javascript file.
-The name of this file doesn't matter as long as it matches the entry point in your package.json.
-Since we created our package.json using the default values it is expecting a file called `index.js`.
+In this step we will create the file where Node starts to read our Javascript code.
+This file is also called the "entry point" and it is referenced in our `package.json` file.
+By default, the `npm init` command sets this entry file to be `index.js`.
+After creating the `index.js` file, we will write some code to make our Node app listen to a port for http requests and respond to them — the beginnings of a server.

 ### Instructions